 On June 25, 2018, we entered into the Revolving Credit Facility with a group of lenders which provides senior unsecured revolving credit in the maximum aggregate initial original principal amount of up to \$300.0 million.
 Barclays Bank PLC, Citigroup Global Markets Inc. and Goldman Sachs Bank USA, each an affiliate of an underwriter in the IPO, were joint lead arrangers, with Barclays Bank PLC acting as administrative agent.
+No borrowings had been made under the Revolving Credit Facility as of September 30, 2018.

-The Revolving Credit Facility has a term of four years with an extension option of up to 12-months exercisable by us, subject to certain conditions, and initially bears interest at an annual rate of applicable LIBOR plus the applicable margin.
+The Revolving Credit Facility has a term of four years with an extension option of up to 12-months exercisable by us, subject to certain conditions, and initially bears interest at an annual rate of applicable LIBOR plus an applicable margin between 1.45% and 2.15%.
 The applicable LIBOR is the rate with a term equivalent to the interest period applicable to the relevant borrowing.
 The applicable margin is initially a spread set according to a leverage-based pricing grid.
-At our election, on and after receipt of an investment grade corporate credit rating from Standard & Poor's ("S&P") or Moody's Investment Services, Inc. ("Moody's"), the applicable margin will be a spread set according to our corporate credit ratings by S&P and/or Moody's.
+At our election, on and after receipt of an investment grade corporate credit rating from S&P Global Ratings, a division of S&P Global, Inc. ("S&P") or Moody's Investors Services, Inc. ("Moody's"), the applicable margin will be a spread set according to our corporate credit ratings by S&P and/or Moody's.
 The Revolving Credit Facility is freely pre-payable at any time and will be mandatorily pre-payable if borrowings exceed the borrowing base or the facility limit.
 We may re-borrow amounts paid down, subject to customary borrowing conditions.
-We are required to pay revolving credit fees throughout the term of the Revolving Credit Facility based upon our usage of the Revolving Credit Facility, at a rate which depends on our usage of the Revolving Credit Facility during the period before we receive an investment grade corporate credit rating from S&P or Moody's, and which rate shall be based on the corporate credit rating from S&P and/or Moody's after the time, if applicable, we receive such a rating.
-However, there can be no assurance that we will receive an investment grade corporate rating from S&P and/or Moody's.
+We are required to pay revolving credit fees throughout the term of the Revolving Credit Facility based upon our usage of the Revolving Credit Facility during the period before we receive an investment grade corporate credit rating from S&P or Moody's, and which rate shall be based on the corporate credit rating from S&P and/or Moody's.
+The Revolving Credit Facility during the period before we receive an investment grade corporate credit rating from S&P or Moody's, and which rate shall be based on the corporate credit rating from S&P and/or Moody's.
 The Revolving Credit Facility provides an accordion feature to increase, subject to certain conditions, the maximum availability of the facility by up to \$200.0 million.